Anastasia-at/Anastasia-at/README.md

 **Apr 2023 - Present**<br>
 **Position: Business Intelligence Analyst** <br>
+To perform Data Quality Control process by:
+- Importing data from various sources such as Database Management Systems, spreadsheets, or flat files;
+- Doing Data cleansing and validation processes where corrupt or inaccurate records are replaced, modified, or deleted to correct the data;
+- Transforming the extracted data into a format suitable for loading into the data warehouse;
+- Loading data into the warehouse;
+- Ensuring the accuracy and completeness of data by conducting tests and troubleshooting.

+To analyze data by:
+- Collaborating closely with all departments in order to understand business requirements and to convert it into technical specifications in BI context;
+- Performing SQL queries;
-My responsibilities are to understand business requirements in the BI context and to design data models to convert raw data into meaningful insights by creating dashboards and interactive visual reports using BI tool, as well as to perform maintenance and improvements of databases, and the last but not the least to ensure the accuracy and completeness of imported data by conducting tests and troubleshooting.
-To report directly to the company BI manager.
+- Designing data models to convert raw data into meaningful insights by creating dashboards and interactive visual reports using BI tool;
+- Presenting insights to various company stakeholders;
+- Identifying trends and patterns that can be used to support decision-making.

+To perform Tableau Cloud Site Administrator duties by:
+- Managing site settings (ex. login authentication),
+- Creating projects for organizing content,
+- Monitoring site statistics to optimize site content (ex. use of reports),
+- Setting users site role,
+- Customizing permissions across the site, etc.

 ### XBT Holding, Limassol
 *IT Infrastructure for all needs: Hosting • Networking • Managed Services <br>